Mets to start Syndergaard, Matz, deGrom vs Yankees

 Yoenis Cespedes (strained right hip flexor) will play five innings in leftfield in a simulated game at the Mets’ Port St. Lucie complex Monday.

-“That’s something we’re keeping in mind,” manager Mickey Callaway said.
-“Obviously the way the rehab has gone and can go, we can’t determine what’s going to happen.
+“That’s something we’re keeping in mind,” Callaway said.
+“The way the rehab has gone and can go, we can’t determine what’s going to happen.
 We would like him to be available.”

 Comments